Laurie E. Paarlberg – Texas A&M University

 David Pyrooz, PhD, is an assistant professor in the Department of Criminal Justice and Criminology at Sam Houston State University.
 He studies gangs and deviant networks, developmental and life course criminology, and violent offending and victimization.
 He is the author of Confronting Gangs: Crime and Community (2014, Oxford University Press).

 Feng Qiu is an Assistant Professor at the Department of Resource Economics and Environmental Sociology at the University of Alberta.
 Her research interests include agricultural policy, price analysis, risk and insurance modeling, applied spatial statistics, and applied econometrics.

 Adam Quinn – University of Birmingham

 Adam Quinn is Senior Lecturer in International Politics at the Department of Political Science and International Studies and the Institute for Conflict, Cooperation and Security, University of Birmingham.

 Stanislav Rabinovich is an Assistant Professor of Economics at Amherst College.
 He received his PhD from the University of Pennsylvania.
 His research interests are at the intersection of macroeconomics and labor economics, especially the development of search models and their application to labor markets and policy design.
 His recent work has focused on monetary theory, unemployment insurance, and jobless recoveries.

-John D. Rackey is a graduate student and teaching assistant at the University of Oklahoma in Norman, Oklahoma.
-His main areas of study are congressional politics and procedures with a special focus on the U.S. Senate.
-He is a 2015 graduate of Randolph-Macon College in Ashland, Virginia with Bachelor of Arts degrees in Political Science and Music Education.
+John D. Rackey is a doctoral student and teaching assistant at the University of Oklahoma in Norman, Oklahoma.
+His main areas of study are legislative politics and procedures with special focus on filibusters and the U.S. Senate.
+He tweets at @JDRackey

 Thomas Rabovsky – Indiana University, Bloomington